fgremper/CloudStudio/Documents/WorkLog.md

 Did today: Prepare presentation.
 Fix the origin updater problem over time.
 Fix the uncommitted files submit crash bug.
 Get an eiffel project for the demo.

-* check if file sql is correct with diff branch and no 'where'
+#### Sunday 15.02.2015

-* dry testrun!
+Did today: Back to single connections for now, the c3p0 connection pool still has some over-time bug.
+Check if file sql is correct with diff branch and no 'where'.
+Test running from JAR.
+Test a bit.